AIGNERANDS/Manual-Testing/Sauce Demo/Overview.md

 ***Confirmed successful operation and use of key functionalities on Sauce Demo site:***

 - attempted login with incorrect credentials
-- login in with correct credentials
+- logged in in with correct credentials
 - added items to the cart
 - completed a purchase